 - Leave valuables, such as credit cards and jewelry, at home.

 - Before you’re taken into the operating room, you will need to remove your hearing aid(s), dentures, prosthetic device(s), wig, and religious articles.

 Check your appointment reminder, which will tell you where to go for your surgery.

 Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
 This is for your safety.
 People with the same or similar name may be having surgery on the same day.

 You will change into a hospital gown and meet your nurse.
 They will place an intravenous (IV) line into a vein, usually in your hand or arm.
 At first you will get fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleepy).
 Your doctor will explain the surgery, and answer any questions you have.
 When it’s time for your surgery, you will be brought into the operating room.

 Once you’re in the operating room, you will be attached to equipment to monitor your heart, breathing, and blood pressure.
 You will also receive oxygen through your nose or mouth.
 You will receive anesthesia through your IV to make you sleepy.

-Your ovaries and fallopian tubes will then be separated from your uterus.
-They will be moved as high as possible out of the pelvic area held in place with stitches.
-You will not be able to feel your ovaries in the new position.
+Then, your ovaries and fallopian tubes will be moved as far as possible from the area being treated and held in place with sutures (stitches).
+You won’t be able to feel your ovaries in the new position.

 After Your Surgery